 “I never found it.
 I didn’t know he had a gun," she said.
 “They do things on their own, whether you want them to or not.
 It’s not always the parents."

 When she was contacted by police during the party raid that led to the gun discovery, officers asked her to hand over her son’s cell phone.

 She and her husband declined to hand it over until they spoke to their attorney, so police returned with a search warrant that allowed them to confiscate the phone.

 She said she read through the text messages offering the gun for sale to classmates, and she said there was never any mention of violence.

 “Nothing threatening on there at all,” she said.
 “He’s a good kid.
 He just got in over his head."

-Her son told Call 6 Investigators he had previous drug abuse issues, but had never been arrested before the gun was found.
+Her son told Call 6 Investigators he had previous drug abuse issues, but had never been arrested before the

 “I’m glad I got caught when I did because, I mean, obviously I was just getting worse.
 I would have sold that one and got maybe two more, so I’m glad I got caught when I did,” he said.